JuliaNLSolvers/Optim.jl/README.md

 * `iterations`: How many iterations will run before the algorithm gives up?
 Defaults to `1_000`.
 * `store_trace`: Should a trace of the optimization algorithm's state be stored?
 Defaults to `false`.
 * `show_trace`: Should a trace of the optimization algorithm's state be shown on `STDOUT`?
 Defaults to `false`.
+* `autodiff`: When only an objective function is provided, use automatic differentiation to compute exact numerical gradients.
+If not, finite differencing will be used.
+This functionality is experimental.
+Defaults to `false`.

 Thus, one might construct a complex call to `optimize` like: